What Is a Deed of Indemnity? (2021 Update)

 You should detail to what extent your company is willing to cover for the liability and legal costs of a director or officer when they are carrying out their role.
-Many Deeds of Indemnity specify that a company will protect a director or officer “to the maximum extent permitted by law.”
+In general, the Deed of Indemnity will specify that the company will protect the director or officer “to the maximum extent as permitted by law”.
 However, the scope can be tailored for each company.

-There are some circumstances which won’t be covered by a Deed of Indemnity.
+It is important to note that some circumstances cannot be covered by the Deed of Indemnity.
 These are the categories that the law prohibits the company from paying for, such as:

 - Liability for fraudulent, dishonest or criminal behaviour;